lazydynamics/Gears.jl/docs/src/tutorials/index.md

 # [Tutorials](@id tutorials)

-Welcome to the EnvironmentEngine tutorials!
+Welcome to the Gears tutorials!
 These tutorials will guide you through the core concepts step by step, building your understanding progressively.

 ## Tutorial Order